wso2/k8s-api-operator/scenarios/scenario-7/README.md

         products-pj           LoadBalancer   10.99.134.132   <pending>     9095:32290/TCP,9090:30057/TCP   1s
         products-privatejet   ClusterIP      10.101.34.213   <none>        80/TCP                          45m
     ```
-    - You can see both the backend(products) service and the managed API service(product-pj) is available.
+    - You can see both the backend(products-privatejet) service and the managed API service(product-pj) is available.
     - Get the external IP of the managed API's service

 - Invoking the API <br />